LUCompSoc/old-website-2016/README.md

 It's actually pretty simple, as long as you've got [Vagrant](https://vagrantup.com) installed.

-1. Run `git clone https://github.com/LUCompSoc/Web.git compsoc-dev` and then `cd compsoc-dev`.
+1. Run `git clone --recursive https://github.com/LUCompSoc/Web.git compsoc-dev` and then `cd compsoc-dev`.
 2. Point `compsoc.lancs.local` to the provided IP address in your `/etc/hosts` file.
 3. Rename `.env.example` to `.env`
 4. Run `vagrant up`.
 This uses the provided `Vagrantfile` which you may configure as you need.
 The first time you do this might take a while.